-Vinit Mahajan M.D., Ph.D., assistant professor at Stanford and director of the Molecular Surgery Program, said, “In ophthalmology we think of a needle as a precision surgical instrument.
+Vinit Mahajan M.D., Ph.D., associate professor at Stanford and director of the Molecular Surgery Program, said, “In ophthalmology we think of a needle as a precision surgical instrument.
 The size, length, diameter, tip-shape, and strength of the needle are very carefully thought out.”

 Mahajan added, “We can bend the tip of the needle and use it as a cystotome to start a capsulorhexis for cataract surgery, or we can use it to help peel an epiretinal membrane from the surface of the retina.
 We commonly use it to inject drugs inside the eye or to remove fluid from the eye.
 Needles are used to dislodge microscopic foreign bodies from the surface of the eye after trauma, or to precisecly cut microscopic sutures.”

 Molecular surgery, a groundbreaking field pushing the boundaries of precision medicine, still depends on the hypodermic needle.